 How to Photograph Moths

-I’m going to assume you have caught your moths, or know how, so we won’t go through this here (I’ve already highlighted a post above you can look at).
+I’m going to assume you have caught your moths, or know how, so we won’t go through this here.
+This is just about How to Photograph Moths.

 |Scarlet Tiger – Milton Keynes 2014|

 Once you have made your initial choice on style, the next section I want to discuss is to do with lens/camera choice.
 Something many people won’t believe is that often a decent point and shoot camera will produce really good macro images (sometimes even better than an SLR), it has something to do with the sensors and focusing of these consumer type cameras (I’m not really clear on the full details to be fair, if anyone has more knowledge here then please let me know in the comments).
 As I said my knowledge isn’t great here and so I intend to talk about photographing moths from a DSLR point of view (It’s what I know best after all).

 The reality is that your choice of SLR camera here will not alter the images much (maybe you will be able to print larger or in a different format but not else will change the reality is that it is your choice of lens that makes all the difference.
 In order to achieve true macro (1:1 ratios) you will need a dedicated macro lens.
 These types of lens are great for close focusing so it is probably advisable to use a longer lens from the macro family I would suggest something around the 80 – 110mm mark (or even more sometimes).
 This allows you to get a good, close picture without gluing the moth to the end of your lens (a little distance helps sometimes especially with lighting).